trisyoungs/aten/doc/95.examples/printbonds/printbonds.md

 ---
-title: X
+title: Bond Distances
+brief: Print all bond distances from the CLI
 taxonomy:
   category: docs
+  example: [CLI]
+visible: true
 template: manpage
 docroot: /aten/docs
 header_class: alt
 ---

-# Example - Print All Bond Distances (CLI)

 Quickly getting at geometric data in a model file is often useful without having to go through the GUI, in order to quickly verify a geometry or get certain data into a file.
 The following command prints out all of the bond distances, including the indices of the atoms involved, from the command line: